yuanweize/SmartHome_Server/sensors/README.md

 # Sensor Simulator

-A simple multi-broker MQTT sensor simulator used to demonstrate smart home sensor publishing for Home Assistant via Mosquitto and EMQX.
-It can publish the same virtual sensor data to multiple brokers concurrently.
+A multi-broker MQTT smart-home simulator for Home Assistant.

+This module is designed for a thesis/demo environment: it generates realistic sensor streams AND controllable actuator entities, so you can build meaningful HA automations even when hardware devices are limited.

 Files:
 - `sensor_simulator.py` — main simulator script